Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

-\paragraph{Subjective Evaluation} We conduct the two subjective listening tests, described above, to compare the following systems: (1) Ground Truth audio (2) XTTSv2~\citep{XTTS} (3) T2A Continuous (4) T2A Discrete (5) S2A NAR Continuous (6) S2A NAR Discrete.
-Figure~\ref{fig:mos_test} reports the mean opinion score (MOS) results, suggesting that the difference between the ground-truth audio (GT) to both T2A continuous model and the NAR discrete model is statistically insignificant ($p>0.01$).
+\newpara{Subjective Evaluation.} We conduct the two subjective listening tests, described above, to compare the following systems: (1) Ground Truth audio (2) XTTSv2~\cite{XTTS} (3) SALAD (4) SALAD - Discrete.
+Figure~\ref{fig:mos_test} reports the mean opinion score (MOS) results, suggesting that the difference between the ground-truth audio (GT) to SALAD is statistically insignificant ($p>0.01$).
 Figure~\ref{fig:similarity_test} presents the speaker similarity average score with 95\% confidence intervals, suggesting similar or better speaker similarity scores for all the systems but \textit{XTTSv2}.
-More precise analysis with two-sided Wilkinson rank-sum test~\citep{wilcoxon1945individual} reveals that both the T2A continuous and the NAR discrete models do not differ ($p>>0.01$) from the GT in terms of speaker similarity, while the T2A discrete model is marginally better than the GT ($p=0.0105$).
-The NAR continuous model, however, is marginally worse than the GT ($p=0.0111$).
+More precise analysis with two-sided Wilkinson rank-sum test~\cite{wilcoxon1945individual} reveals that \method~ do not differ ($p>>0.01$) from the GT in terms of speaker similarity, while SALAD-discrete is marginally better than the GT ($p=0.0105$).

+\newpara{Objective Evaluation.} We evaluate all models on zero-shot TTS.
+Given a text and a three-second speaker prompt, which is taken randomly from another utterance of the same speaker, the model attempts to synthesize the audio with the identity and prosody similar to the prompt.
+All models use the same random prompt for each sample.

+Table~\ref{table:librispeech_objective} shows that \method~achieves superior intelligibility (lowest CER) making it the most reliable model when having to synthesize an exact text, with comparable UTMOS quality to the discrete baseline.
+However, in terms of speaker similarity \method~ is comparable to XTTS but the discrete baseline is superior.